plastic-labs/tutor-gpt/README.md

 few setup steps required before the app works with Supabase.

-The main change is that the email templates for authentication need to be modified to perform the token exchange
+The main change is that the email templates for authentication need to be modified to perform the token exchange.

+For usage with a local instance of supabase the appropriate email templates have been setup in `./supabase/templates`

 Confirm Signup